demichie/elicipy/README.md

 of the results of the elicitation.

 Authors:
-- Mattia de' Michieli Vitturi
+* Mattia de' Michieli Vitturi.
-- Andrea Bevilacqua
+* Andrea Bevilacqua.
-- Alessandro Tadini
+* Alessandro Tadini.

 Some of the functions are based on the scripts of the Matlab package Anduril (authors:  Georgios Leontaris and Oswaldo Morales-Napoles).